-Tales from Humanitarian Bohemia is a blog that unabashedly supports the values of tolerance, cosmopolitanism and internationalism.
-It’s primary function is to review literature related to the field of human rights, humanitarianism and social justice from both the fiction and non fiction genres.
+Tales from Humanitarian Bohemia is a blog that reviews literature related to the field of human rights, humanitarianism and social justice from both the fiction and non fiction genres.

 The reasons I started it were to better articulate my thinking concerning what I was reading in this field, as well as to provide an educational resource.